Llennpie/Saturn/README.md

 - Churchester
 ```

-- For installation instructions, please refer to the [wiki](https://github.com/Llennpie/Saturn/wiki).
+- For installation instructions, please refer to the [Saturn wiki](https://github.com/Llennpie/Saturn/wiki).
 - *Written guides, including custom model creation can be found there as well.*

 ---